 Ghosting doesn’t seem “new-agey” to me at all.
-Yawn.
-It’s an out-dated and lame way of making an adult-thumb-sucking kind of pathetic, exit.
+It’s an out-dated and lame way of making an amateur hour exit.
 This has nothing to do with advances in technology or new generations.
-Ghosting in dating and friendships happens to the extent that it does because we live in a world where the real currency and oxygen are not money and air.
-They’re validation and reactivity.
+Ghosting in dating and friendships happens to the extent that it does because we live in a world where the real currency and oxygen is not money and air.
+It’s validation and reactivity.

 Eve.ry.one wants to feel validated.
 Some people are so desperate for validation though, that they’ll go down the most unhealthy and heartless avenues to attain it.
 Their validation is dependent on how much of a reaction they can elicit from people.
-It’s the only way that they can maintain feeling like they matter and continue to poorly conceal the one thing that they try with all their might to guard: their insecurities and perceived worthlessness.
+It’s the only way that they can maintain feeling like they matter, and continue to poorly conceal the one thing that they try with all their might to guard: their insecurities and perceived worthlessness.
 If they didn’t feel worthless, they wouldn’t have to make someone else feel worthless via ghosting.

-So does ghosting in dating and friendships JUST happen because people want validation and a reaction?
-No, but people who need reactivity and validation like they need air to breathe and a non-negative bank account, are more likely to CHOOSE ghosting when wanting to end a relationship as opposed to communicating in a decent, adult and respectful manner.
+So does ghosting in dating and friendships only happen because people want validation and a reaction?
+No. But, people who need reactivity and validation like they need air to breathe and a non-negative bank account, are more likely to CHOOSE ghosting when wanting to end a relationship as opposed to communicating in a decent, mature, and respectful manner.

-They choose ghosting because they not only get what they want (the relationship to end), but they also get the added benefit of seeing your reaction; how much of a command they have over your emotional state.
+They choose ghosting because they not only get what they want (the relationship to end), but they also get the added benefit of seeing your reaction.
+This allows them to see how much control they have over your emotional weather.

 5 things to know about ghosters:

-- The ability to ghost people and having healthy levels of self esteem will never coexist.
-Bottom line: There’s no point in “retaliation” or “revenge” against a ghoster.
+- The ability to ghost and having healthy levels of self-esteem will never coexist.
+Bottom line: There’s no point in “retaliation” or to plan a “ghosting revenge”.
 These are people who already feel sh*tty enough about themselves to begin with or they wouldn’t have to do the ice-out-cop-out.
-The misery that they feel about themselves on a daily basis is their punishment.
+The way that they feel about themselves deep down, is their punishment.

-- They’re the most avoidant people that you will ever meet.
+- They are the most avoidant people you will ever meet.
 And avoidance is one of those deal breaker red flags that will never allow a healthy and mutual relationship/connection to develop.
 Ever.

 - They sh*t their emotional shorts.
-They are so conflict and “difficult conversation” avoidant that they would rather go MIA with their adult binky in tow than have a 2 second conversation with kindness and grace.
+They are so conflict and “difficult conversation” avoidant that they would rather go MIA with their adult binky in tow than have a two second conversation with kindness and clarity.
 I mean, how hard is it to say “I’m sorry, but I can’t continue on in this relationship.”

 - They’re empathetically bankrupt.
 They can’t put themselves in your shoes, ever.
 And without empathy, you’ve got nothing.

 - They’re emotionally constipated.
-And because of this, they’re only capable of relationsh*ts
+And because of this, they’re only capable of transactions, not relationships.

-Understand and acknowledge that the ONLY reason ghosting in dating and friendships has such a heavy, painful and long lasting impact on you is because you’re making the emotional amateur hour of a grown adult, all about you not being “enough.”
+Understand and acknowledge that the ONLY reason this has such a destructive and long-lasting impact on you is because you are making the emotional amateur hour of a grown adult, all about you not being “enough.”

 It hurt like hell when my girlfriend ghosted me but at the end of the day, I had to keep reminding myself of the truth:

 Even though the relationship had ended, I could walk away knowing that I’m still Natasha, I’m still me.
-I’m an awesome girlfriend and any attempts at a genuine connection, whether they be in love or friendship, are always a risk worth taking.
+I’m an incredible friend and any attempts at a genuine connection, whether they be in love or friendship, are always a risk worth taking.
 What isn’t a risk worth taking?
-Banking on a f*cktard to be decent and tying your worth to the subsequent indecency.
+Banking on a toxic person to be decent and tying your worth to the subsequent indecency.

-This is how you avoid being a doormat, a closed-off ice queen, a psycho answer-seeking stalker, and just be: Accept when people show you who they are.
+This is how you avoid being a doormat, a closed-off ice queen, a closure-seeking stalker, and just be: Accept when people show you who they are.
 And adjust your boundaries accordingly.